 Buying a house can be difficult because of various problems such as the cost of the property and the monthly loan amount that might arise during the search for your home.

 Also, buying a home in a good locality is a matter of concern due to its outrageous prices that may burn a hole in your pocket.
-However, all of these concerns can get easily resolved if you buy a foreclosed home in Illinois.
+However, all of these concerns can get easily resolved if you are buying a foreclosed home in Illinois.

 Phases of Foreclosures: